 - 2. Align the notch in the left end of the tube with the key of the left air channel hole.
-Using a " Wise grip " hold the tube and lock it in place by turning the tube as shown in detail A .
+Using a " Wise grip " hold the tube and lock it in place by turning the tube as shown.
 Make sure the notch reaches the end of the key way. - 3.
-Repeat steps 1 and 2 for the two tubes in the back then install the baffle before installing the two front tubes. - 4.
+Install the baffle. - 4.
+Repeat steps 1 and 2 for the three other tubes. - 5.
 To remove the tubes use the above steps in reverse order.